-Course Code/ Unit Unit Course/ Unit Title Credits 3 Code/ Offic Lectures RUAENG301 Unit 1 1.
-Essays (Indian Non-Fiction in English) 15 Lectures Meenakshi Mukherjee: "The Anxiety of Indianness" from The Perishable Empire: Essays on Indian Writing in English.
-Urvashi Butalia: "Memory" from The Other Side of Silence: Voices from the Partition of India K. Satchidanandan: "That Third Space: Interrogating the Diasporic Paradigm" from Indian Literature, Vol 45, No.3 (203) (May-June 2001) Jasbir Jain: "Prologue" from beyond postcolonalism: dreams and realities of a nation.
+Course Unit Course/ Unit Title Credits 3 Code/ Unit Lectures RUAENG301 Unit 1 Essays (Indian Non-Fiction in English) 15 Lectures MeenakshiMukherjee: "The Anxiety of Indianness" from The Perishable Empire: Essays on Indian Writing in English.
+Urvashi Butalia: "Memory" from The Other Side of Silence: Voices from the Partition of India K. Satchidanandan: "That Third Space: Interrogating the Diasporic Paradigm" from Indian Literature, Vol 45, No.3 (203) (MayJune 2001) JasbirJain: "Prologue" from beyond postcolonalism: dreams and realities of a nation.
 Tarabai Shinde: "Stri Purush Tulana" trans.
-Maya Purohit OR Lakshmibai Tilak: "Smruti Chitre" trans.
-Unit 2 Shanta Gokhale (essay chapter) Novel: 15 15 Looturos Lectures Vikas Swarup : Q&A. Random House, 2006.
-OR Munshi Premchand: Godan 15 Lectures Maka Unit 3 Short Stories: Saadat Hasan Manto: "The Assignment" (from Mottled Dawn, 1997, Penguin Books India) Vilas Sarang: "A Revolt of the Gods" (from Fair Tree of the Void.
+Maya Purohit a.
+OR Lakshmibai Tilak: "Smruti Chitre" trans.
+Shanta Gokhale (essay chapter) Unit 2 Novel: 15 Lectures Vikas Swarup: Q&A (Random House, 2006) OR Kushwant Singh: Train to Pakistan OR Anita Desai: Fasting, Feasting 15 Lectures Ulgigi Unit 3 Short Stories: Saadat Hasan Manto: "The Assignment" (from Mottled Dawn, 1997, Penguin Books India) Vilas Sarang: "A Revolt of the Gods" (from Fair Tree of the Void.
 Penguin Books (India) Ltd. New Delhi, 1990.
 Gita Hariharan: "The Remains of the Feast" (from https://newint.org) Shashi Deshpande: "The Awakening" (from Collected Stories, Vol. 1, Penguin Books India Pvt Ltd. New Delhi, 2003 15 Lectures